 How to Prevent Vaginal Infections

 Even if you are careful, vaginal infections can occur.
-You can reduce your chance of infection by following the guidelines listed below.
+You can reduce your chance of infection by doing the following:

-- Take a shower or bath regularly using a plain, mild soap.
+- Take a shower or bath regularly using a plain, mild soap or just water.
 Do not use bubble bath.

 - Use plain white toilet tissue.